Iodine I 131 tositumomab (Injection)

 Warnings While Using This Medicine

-- This medicine can cause birth defects if it is used by the mother while she is pregnant or by the father when his sexual partner becomes pregnant.
-If a pregnancy occurs while you are using this medicine, tell your doctor right away.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
 Use an effective form of birth control to keep from getting pregnant.